MinDutch03/CS_ProjectX/README.md

 # 1.3  Dataset

 For this python project, I used the Adience dataset; the dataset is available in the public domain and you can find it [here](https://www.kaggle.com/ttungl/adience-benchmark-gender-and-age-classification).
 This dataset serves as a benchmark for face photos and is inclusive of various real-world imaging conditions like noise, lighting, pose, and appearance.
 The images have been collected from Flickr albums and distributed under the Creative Commons (CC) license.
-It has a total of 26,580 photos of 2,284 subjects in eight age ranges (as mentioned above) and is about 1GB in size.
+It has a total of 26,580 photos of 2,284 subjects in nine age ranges and is about 1GB in size.
 The models I used was trained on this dataset.
 By virtue of its large size, I only kept 3 folders of pictures.

 To download the dataset on Kaggle, I showed you in *downlod_data.py*  file.